 Bernadette retired in March 2018 after a long career at Bankfield however due to new management not working out Bernadette has returned for 3 days a week for the moment.

-Hello I’m Bernadette, Registered Manager of both Bankfield and Blackley Premier Care.
-For nearly 30 years I have had the pleasure of being part of a team which understands the care needs of the elderly.
+Hello I’m Bernadette, I was the Registered Manager of both Bankfield and Blackley Premier Care.
+For nearly 30 years I have the pleasure of being part of a team which understands the care needs of the elderly.
 I am N.V.Q level 7 qualified in care management and have gained my experience residential and dementia care.
-I continue to develop my management abilities with on-going updates and training
+I continued to develop my management abilities with on-going updates and training

 The atmosphere of a home is very important and here at Bankfield we offer a safe and stimulating environment which every day offers independence and the freedom of choice with a comfortable clean and well maintained home.

 Activities are very important to keep our residents stimulated and we have many fun days and family evenings when we actively encourage everyone to come along and join in.

 Everyday brings a new challenge but we enjoy good support from our visiting G.Ps and District Nurses who offer advice and support us.